A Realistic Plan

 Step 1 of 3:

 - Read all the guidebooks cover-to-cover, tons of blog posts, and some non-fiction and fiction books.
-Trevor Noah’s book and The Covenant were excellent.
+Trevor Noah’s book and The Covenant were excellent for South Africa.

-- Watched a movie about Cape Town and a couple of travel shows.
+- Watch a movie and a couple of travel shows about the city you’re moving to.
 Anthony Bourdain is our go-to.

-- Posted on social media that we’re moving to ask for tips and connect with friends and friends of friends who could show us around.
-Facebook was most useful for us, but Instagram and LinkedIn can help too.
+- Posted on social media that you’re moving to ask for tips and connect with friends and friends of friends who could show us around.
+Facebook was most useful for us.
+Instagram, Twitter, and LinkedIn can help too.

-- Saved maps to our phones and starred all the restaurants and attractions we wanted to see on them, as we explain how to do in our post on How to Unleash the Full Potential of Google Maps Saved Places.
+- Save maps to your phone and star all the restaurants and attractions you wanted to see on them.
+We explain this in detail in our post on how to unleash the full potential of Google Maps Saved Places.

-- Joined Cape Town expat groups on Facebook to get answers to common questions, ask our own, and discover upcoming events.
+- Join expat groups on Facebook to get answers to common questions, ask your own, and discover upcoming events.

 Hit the Ground Walking

-The best way to get to know a city is by walking everywhere, so that’s what we did.
-We did at least twenty thousand steps a day.
+The best way to get to know a city is by walking everywhere.
+In the first week of our move to Cape Town, we did at least twenty thousand steps a day.

 Where to Wander